ineslukkanen/ot-harjoitustyo/Documentation/usermanual.md

 ## Login

-By logging in before playing a game, CinemaStan can save and update the player’s high score.
+After a successful user creation instance, the user is directed to login.
+The same can naturally be done by clicking the "login" -button.

 ![Login](https://github.com/ineslukkanen/ot-harjoitustyo/blob/main/Documentation/images/login.png)